 Exercising during your third trimester

 By now as you enter your 3rd trimester, you may be feeling more tired, exhausted, & just ready to have your baby (well… not the labor part but after, right?).
+You can learn my Push Prep Method to help prepare for pushing baby when the time comes.
 As you exit out of your 2nd trimester, you may be noticing that everything is just a little harder.